F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

        aws logs create-log-group --region ${REGION} --log-group-name f5telemetry aws logs create-log-stream --region ${REGION} --log-group-name f5telemetry --log-stream-name f5-waf-logs
        ```
-    - *NOTE: If the destination above does not exist, the solution will deploy but BIG-IP's Telemetry Streaming will complain* ***vigorously***
+    - *NOTE: If the destination above does not exist, the solution will deploy but BIG-IP's Telemetry Streaming will complain*.
-  - See AWS's [documentation] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) for more information and [Changing the BIG-IP Deployment](#remote-logging) for customization details.
+  - See AWS [documentation] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) for more information and [Changing the BIG-IP Deployment](#remote-logging) for customization details.
 - The appropriate permission in AWS to launch CloudFormation (CFT) templates.
 You must be using an IAM user with the AdministratorAccess policy attached and have permission to create the objects contained in this solution.
 VPCs, Routes, EIPs, EC2 Instances.
-For details on permissions and all AWS configuration, see AWS's [documentation](https://aws.amazon.com/documentation/).
+For details on permissions and all AWS configuration, see AWS [documentation](https://aws.amazon.com/documentation/).
-- Sufficent **EC2 Resources** to deploy this solution.
-For more information, see AWS's resource limit [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).
+- Sufficient **EC2 Resources** to deploy this solution.
+For more information, see [AWS resource limit documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).

 ## Important Configuration Notes

-- By default, this solution does not create a password authenticated BIG-IP user as it follows the immutable model (i.e. individual instances are not meant to be actively managed post-deploy and configuration is instead defined through the model).
-However, sshKey is required here to provide minimal admin access.
+- By default, this solution does not create a password-authenticated BIG-IP user because it follows the immutable model (in other words, individual instances are not meant to be actively managed post-deploy and configuration is instead defined through the model).
+However, `sshKey` is required here to provide minimal admin access.
    - **Disclaimer:** ***Accessing or logging into the instances themselves is for demonstration and debugging purposes only.
-All configuration changes should be applied by updating the model via the template instead.
-See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details. ***
+All configuration changes should be applied by updating the model using the template.
+See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.***

-- In the autoscale model, instances are ephemeral so remote logging is required.
+- In the Autoscale model, instances are ephemeral so remote logging is required.
 By default, this example logs to Cloudwatch.
 However, there are many possible destinations.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.

 - This solution requires Internet Access for:
-  1. Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via github.com).
-By default, as a convenience, this solution provisions Public IPs to enable this but in a production environment, outbound access should be provided by a `routed` SNAT service (ex.
-NAT Gateway, custom firewall, etc). *NOTE: access via web proxy is not currently supported.
-Other options include 1) hosting the file locally and modifying the runtime-init package url and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html) (BYOL only).*
+  1. Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via GitHub.com).
+By default, this solution provisions Public IPs to enable this but in a production environment, outbound access should be provided by a `routed` SNAT service (for example: NAT Gateway, custom firewall, etc.). *NOTE: access via web proxy is not currently supported.
+Other options include 1) hosting the file locally and modifying the runtime-init package URL and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html) (BYOL only).*
-  2. Contacting native cloud services (ex. s3.amazonaws.com,ec2.amazonaws.com,etc.) for various cloud integrations:
+  2. Contacting native cloud services (for example, s3.amazonaws.com, ec2.amazonaws.com, etc.) for various cloud integrations:
     - *Onboarding*:
-        - [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) - to fetch secrets from native vault services
+        - [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) - to fetch secrets from native vault services.
     - *Operation*:
-        - [F5 Application Services 3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) - for features like Service Discovery
+        - [F5 Application Services 3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) - for features like Service Discovery.
-        - [F5 Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) - for logging and reporting
+        - [F5 Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) - for logging and reporting.
       - Additional cloud services like [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html) can be used to address calls to native services traversing the Internet.
-  - See [Security](#security) section for more details.
+  - See the [Security](#security) section for more details.

-- If you have cloned this repository in order to modify the templates or BIG-IP config files and published to your own location (NOTE: Cloudformation can only reference S3 locations for templates and not generic URLs like from github), you can use the **s3BucketName**,  **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
-See main [/examples/README.md](../../README.md#cloud-configuration) for more template customization details.
+- If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location (NOTE: CloudFormation can only reference S3 locations for templates and not generic URLs like from GitHub), you can use the **s3BucketName**, **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
+See the main [/examples/README.md](../../README.md#cloud-configuration) for more template customization details.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

-- In this solution, the BIG-IP VE has the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide advanced traffic management and web application security functionality.
+- In this solution, the BIG-IP VE has the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide Advanced Traffic Management and Web Application Security functionality.

 - This solution has specifically been tested in AWS Commercial Cloud.
 Additional cloud environments such as AWS China cloud have not yet been tested.

 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 You can disable this functionality by setting the **autoPhonehome** system class property value to false in the F5 Declarative Onboarding declaration.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).

-- See [trouble shooting steps](#troubleshooting-steps) for more details.
+- See [Troubleshooting steps](#troubleshooting-steps) for more details.

 ### Template Input Parameters